NOSTVA/yallalive-doc/README.md

 ```

 ## MongoDB
-To use MongoDB on your yallalive.vps Ubuntu 22.04.2 LTS server, follow these steps:
+To use MongoDB on your yallalive.vps server, follow these steps:
 1. To check the status of the MongoDB service, run the following command in your terminal:
 ```code
 systemctl status mongod